Mar-Issah/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 - Why Python programming is awesome.
 - Why indentation is so important in Python.
 - How to use the `if, if ... else` statements.
-- How to use comments
+- How to use comments.
 - How to affect values to variables
 - How to use the `while` and `for` loops
 - How is Python’s `for` different from C‘s?